 In a statement from Warren, she says she’s happy with Gensler’s plans and also pledges to work on additional legislation to close regulatory gaps.

-“I’m glad SEC Chair Gensler agrees and has directed the SEC to use its full authority to address these risks, and that he has also identified where additional regulatory authority may need to be granted by Congress.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“I’m glad SEC Chair Gensler agrees and has directed the SEC to use its full authority to address these risks, and that he has also identified where additional regulatory authority may need to be granted by Congress.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Follow us on Twitter, Facebook and Telegram